medtryck/.github/profile/README.md

 Welcome to [Medtryck](https://medtryck.com) Engineering home.
-This where all magic happens!
+This is where all magic happens!